Esri/arcgis-pro-sdk/README.md

 ArcGIS.Desktop.Editing.dll        | Provides access to the editing environment and core editing functionality required for custom edit tool implementations.
 ArcGIS.Desktop.Extensions.dll        | Provides extension methods for other ArcGIS Pro classes.
 Provides a base class for custom map tools.
 ArcGIS.Desktop.Geoprocessing.dll        | Provides access to geoprocessing history items stored in the project.
 (Note: Adds a reference to ArcGIS.Desktop.Core.dll to execute geoprocessing tools.)
+ArcGIS.Desktop.KnowledgeGraph.dll        | Provides access to KnowledgeGraphs in maps and link charts.
 ArcGIS.Desktop.Layouts.dll        | Provides functionality for manipulating elements on a layout and exporting to a variety of image formats.
 ArcGIS.Desktop.Mapping.dll        | Provides types to create maps and layers, label features, perform query operations, and visualize them in 2D or 3D.
 Provides a raster API to create raster layers and customize raster rendering, and an API to manage styles, style items, and symbols.
 ArcGIS.Desktop.TaskAssistant.dll        | Provides the Tasks framework, allowing developers to access, open, close, or export task items.